kubernetes-sigs/karpenter/designs/deprovisioning-for-v1-0-0.md

     - Rebalance
 ```

 This provides a solution to time-based deprovisioning blocking.
 Relying users to vend their own solution with a CronJob fails unsafe, which could result in unexpected application disruptions and node churn.
-Karpenter should always be able to correctly consider when to Provision or Deprovision nodes without relying on other independent moving parts to modify the functionality.

-This has the downside of being another API that users must have to learn.
-While Maintenance Windows
+Karpenter should always be able to correctly consider when to provision or deprovision nodes without relying on other independent moving parts to modify the functionality.
+This has the downside of being another API that users must have to learn, and another Custom Resource that Karpenter must manage.

 ### ProvisionerSpec API Reorganization - Pain Points (2, 3)